landerpogiii3/consul-cluster-terraform/README.md

 ## Inputs Description ##

-**allowed_inbound_cidrs** :	Similar to EKS cluster, this is set to 0.0.0.0/0 value for ease of access in development environment.
+**allowed_inbound_cidrs**:	Similar to EKS cluster, this is set to 0.0.0.0/0 value for ease of access in development environment.
 But for production, this must be set to the Public IP leased and used by the organization.

-consul_version:		The version of Consul
+**consul_version**:		The version of Consul

-name_prefix:		The prefix used in resource names.
+**name_prefix**:		The prefix used in resource names.
 For tracking and management, I have set this to ”dimacali”

-owner:			The value of the owner tag on EC2 instances.
+**owner**:			The value of the owner tag on EC2 instances.
 This is set to the role I am currently using.

-vpc_id:			This value constantly changes as previously mentioned.
+**vpc_id**:			This value constantly changes as previously mentioned.
 This is the ID of the VPC that the other module creates and generates.

-consul_clients:		The number of consul clients.
+**consul_clients**:		The number of consul clients.
 For dev environment, this is set to 2

-consul_servers:		The number of consul servers.
+**consul_servers**:		The number of consul servers.
 For dev environment, this is set to 4

-instance_type:		The instance type I selected is based on the recommendation from the Recommended Consul Architecture which is m5.large
+**instance_type**:		The instance type I selected is based on the recommendation from the Recommended Consul Architecture which is m5.large

-key_name:			This will be the name of my SSH key.
+**key_name**:			This will be the name of my SSH key.
 I have set this to dimacaliSingaporeKeyPair.
 Note that this must also be consistent with the Key-Pair module.

-public_ip:			Whether the EC2 instances should have public IP.
+**public_ip**:			Whether the EC2 instances should have public IP.
 This is set to true so that I can SSH into the instances directly.